 If you want to know what the best time for sailing is across the globe, read my article on sailing seasons here (opens in new tab).
 It has a handy map of most seas.

 The first couple of days are grey and smooth.
 The wind can do some changing of direction.
 After five or six days you reach the trade winds.
-At this point the wind gets warmer and more consistent.
-You can keep consistent speeds without much maneuvering.
+At this point, the wind gets warmer and more consistent.
+You can keep consistent speeds without much manoeuvring.